Derivatives of Parsing Expression Grammars

-The simplest parsing expression is the character literal $c$, which matches and consumes a \texttt{c}, or fails otherwise.
-The empty expression $\varepsilon$ always matches, consuming no input.
-Two expressions can be matched in sequence: $\alpha\beta$ matches if both $\alpha$ and $\beta$ match one after the other, failing otherwise.
-PEGs also provide an alternation operator: $\alpha/\beta$ first attempts to match $\alpha$, then tries $\beta$ if $\alpha$ fails.
-Unlike the unordered choice in context free grammars, once a subexpression matches in a PEG, none of the other subexpressions will ever be tried.
-Specifically, $ab/a$ and $a/ab$ are distinct PEGs, and the $ab$ in the second version will never match, as any string it would match on would have already matched $a$.
-The lookahead operator $!\alpha$ never consumes any input, matching if and only if $\alpha$ fails.
-Expressions can be recursive; the nonterminal expression $N$ matches only if its corresponding parsing expression $\Rule(N)$ matches, consuming whatever input $\Rule(N)$ does.
-For instance, $A := a~A~/~\varepsilon$ matches a string of any number of \texttt{a}'s.
+The simplest parsing expression is the \emph{empty expression} $\varepsilon$; $\varepsilon$ always matches, consuming no input.
+Another fundamental parsing expression is the \emph{character literal} $c$ that matches and consumes a \texttt{c} or fails.
+Expressions are concatenated by a \emph{sequence expression}: $\alpha\beta$ matches if both $\alpha$ and $\beta$ match one after the other, failing otherwise.
+PEGs also provide an \emph{alternation expression}: $\alpha/\beta$ first attempts to match $\alpha$, then tries $\beta$ if $\alpha$ fails.
+Unlike the unordered choice in CFGs, once a subexpression matches in a PEG none of the others are tried.
+Specifically, $ab/a$ and $a/ab$ are distinct expressions, and the $ab$ in the second expression never matches, as any string it would match has already matched $a$.
+The \emph{negative lookahead expression} $!\alpha$ never consumes any input, matching if $\alpha$ fails.
+Expressions can be recursive; the \emph{nonterminal expression} $N$ matches only if its corresponding parsing expression $\Rule(N)$ matches, consuming whatever input $\Rule(N)$ does.
+For instance, $A := a\:A\;/\;\varepsilon$ matches a string of any number of \texttt{a}'s.